Natural Science and Engineering Research Laboratory

 The building’s facade also employs a multitude architectural fundamentals, including: indentations, deep shadow boxes, cantilevered surfaces, undulations and facets running vertically and horizontally.

-The building is also of:
+The building is also constructed with:

 - 1,526 tons of steel reinforcement